joshuaguerin/Answer-Set-Programming-Algorithms/Grandpa/README.md

 # Problem: I'm my own Grandpa

 ## Description
-"[I'm My Own Grandpa](https://en.wikipedia.org/wiki/I%27m_My_Own_Grandpa)" is a song written by [Dwight Latham](https://www.imdb.com/name/nm0490077/) and [Moe Jaffe](https://en.wikipedia.org/wiki/Moe_Jaffe), and has been performed by several artists including Ray Stevens, Willie Nelson, and Tom Arnold (in the 1996 comedy "The Stupids.").
-The song is told from the perspective of a narrator who (along with his father) engage in marriages and producting offspring.
+"[I'm My Own Grandpa](https://en.wikipedia.org/wiki/I%27m_My_Own_Grandpa)" is a song written by [Dwight Latham](https://www.imdb.com/name/nm0490077/) and [Moe Jaffe](https://en.wikipedia.org/wiki/Moe_Jaffe), and has been performed by several artists including [Ray Stevens](https://en.wikipedia.org/wiki/Ray_Stevens), [Willie Nelson](https://en.wikipedia.org/wiki/Willie_Nelson), and [Tom Arnold](https://en.wikipedia.org/wiki/Tom_Arnold_(actor)) (in the 1996 comedy "[The Stupids](https://en.wikipedia.org/wiki/The_Stupids).").
+The song is told from the perspective of a(n unnamed) narrator who, along with his father, engage in marriages and producting offspring.
 Through a somewhat convoluted series of inferences, the narrator concludes that, by definition, he has become his own grandfather.

 The notion of encoding a family tree is not new, and actually serves as a somewhat common school assignment in logical models and introducing newcomers to logical languages.
-Indeed, the "I'm my own Grandpa" lyrics have actually inspired discussion of models for representing relationships in family domains, including a chapter of the text "How We Reason" by Philip Johnson-Laird [^1].
+Indeed, the "I'm my own Grandpa" lyrics have actually inspired discussion of models for representing relationships in family domains, including a chapter of the text "[How We Reason](https://academic.oup.com/book/11984)" by Philip Johnson-Laird [^1].

 [^1]: Johnson-Laird, P. N. (2006).
-How we reason.
+How We Reason.
 Oxford University Press.
 ISBN 978-0199551330.

 ## Relationships
 The song lyrics [^2] contains only a handful of preexisting relationships, at which point it switches into inference to discover the eventual grandparent relationship between the narrator and himself.
 These starting relationships are: